MathematicGuy/RemoteObsidian/Artificial Intelligence/K-SVD.md

 ![[Pasted image 20240820164504.png]]
 1. Learning Dict: Ma trận A
 	A Matrix can be voice, image, etc...

 2. D is the dictionary matrix.
-The columns of DDD are the dictionary atoms, which are the building blocks that will be used to represent the data samples in YYY.
-The goal is to learn this dictionary such that it can sparsely represent the data.
+The columns of D are the dictionary atoms, which are the building blocks that will be used to represent the data samples in Y. The goal is to learn this dictionary such that it can sparsely represent the data.

 3. X is the what we want to find.
 Find X from A through D.
 	A matrix (encode in a dictionary matrix)